How to Build a DIY Chicken Run for a Backyard Flock

 Many chicken keepers like to have the ability to allow their birds to free-range for part of the day so that they can utilize new areas.
 But you might still want to contain your chickens in a specific area so that you can protect them from predators and control where they range.
 There are a number of ways to create a portable chicken run, including the popular chicken tractor, but you can also make an easy-to-build, 4-by-4-foot chicken run that collapses into a small, lightweight package whenever you want to move it or store it.

-In the instructions that follow, we’ll show you one way to create a simple collapsible chicken run, but you can certainly make variations to this design to fit your flock, no matter the size; for instance, you could opt for a larger 8-by-8-foot design by essentially “doubling the recipe.”
+In the instructions that follow, we’ll show you one way to create a simple collapsible homemade chicken run, but you can certainly make variations to this design to fit your flock, no matter the size; for instance, you could opt for a larger 8-by-8-foot design by essentially “doubling the recipe.”

-Materials For The Chicken Run
+Materials For a DIY Chicken Run

 All photos by Daniel Johnson